The Latest Donor Retention Trends Show Why Donor Stewardship is a Survival Strategy

 Once they’ve given twice, ask them to join your monthly giving program.

 Donors in the $101–$500 range often fall through the cracks; too small for mid-level donor engagement programs, but too big to ignore.
 This tier doesn’t need complexity, they need connection.
-Sending a personal donor thank-you within 30 days can increase the chance of a second gift by 30–50%, according to multiple campaign benchmarks.
+Sending a personal donor thank-you within 30 days increases the likelihood of a second gift.

 What to do: